 Consumer Video Project

-In 2018, the Consumer Advisory Board connected with three community groups to understand their perspectives on healthcare access in Connecticut.
+In 2018, the Consumer Advisory Council connected with three community groups to understand their perspectives on healthcare access in Connecticut.
 The resultant videos are posted below.
 These videos feature individual community members’ advice to healthcare providers to better connect with patients, and advice to other community members to improve their access to health services.

 - Young Adults